 You are invited to join an Oregon Conference PLC

 Professional Learning Communities (PLC) are teachers sharing and critically interrogating their practice in an ongoing, reflec- tive, collaborative, inclusive, learning-oriented, growth- promoting way.
-This is one of the most effective tools to grow your teaching practices.
+This is the most effective tools to grow your teaching practices.

 Mileage and Substitute Teacher costs covered as needed

 Click your grade level to find information on available PLCs.

 our teacHers, we will pursue the leading

 edge of cuRrent innovative and effective

 teaching practIce by sharing ideas

 to create a Stronger community for the

 benefit of all sTudents.